smacinnes/qoi-starter-project/README.md

 Your local repository should now be populated with the contents of the template, and you should see commits from yours truly when you run `git log`.

+Fetch the git submodules with `git submodule update --init`.

 #### Branches

 Regardless of which approach you took, you should create a branch for your work.